rwieruch/blog_robinwieruch_content/why-graphql-advantages-disadvantages-alternatives.md

 {{% chapter_header "GraphQL Alternatives" "graphql-alternatives" %}}

 Obviously REST is still the most popular alternative for GraphQL.
-In the recent years, the common theme was using a RESTful architecture for connecting client and server applications.
-It became more popular than other networking technologies such as {{% a_blank "RPC" "https://en.wikipedia.org/wiki/Remote_procedure_call" %}} and {{% a_blank "SOAP" "https://simple.wikipedia.org/wiki/SOAP_(protocol)" %}}, because it used the native features of HTTP, whereas other protocols (e.g. SOAP) tried to build their own solution.
+In the recent years, the common theme was using a RESTful architectures for connecting client and server applications.
+It became more popular than other networking technologies such as {{% a_blank "RPC" "https://en.wikipedia.org/wiki/Remote_procedure_call" %}} and {{% a_blank "SOAP" "https://simple.wikipedia.org/wiki/SOAP_(protocol)" %}}, because it used the native features of HTTP, whereas other protocols (e.g. SOAP) tried to build their own solution on top of it.

 Falcor by Netflix is another alternative which was mentioned before.
-It was developed at the same time GraphQL was developed by Facebook.
+It was developed at the same time as GraphQL created by Facebook.
 Netflix ran into similar issues and open sourced their own solution for it.
-There isn't much traction around Falcor, maybe because GraphQL got so popular, but developers at Netflix have shown great engineering efforts in the past so it may be worth looking into it.
+There isn't too much traction around Falcor, maybe because GraphQL got so popular, but developers at Netflix have shown great engineering efforts in the past so it may be worth looking into it.

 <hr class="section-divider">

 After all, there are plenty of reasons to adopt GraphQL for your JavaScript applications instead of implementing yet another RESTful architecture.
-So try it out yourself by learning and building a couple of applications with it.
+It has many advantages and plays nicely with modern software architectures.
+So try it yourself by learning and building a couple of applications with it.

 {{% read_before "This tutorial is part 1 of 2 in this series."
 "Part 2:" "Why Apollo: Advantages, Disadvantages & Alternatives" "https://www.robinwieruch.de/why-apollo-advantages-disadvantages-alternatives" %}}